Autoimmune disease research

-Rheumatoid arthritis is a common autoimmune disease, affecting nearly one in every 100 Americans, and nearly three times as many women as men, according to the American College of Rheumatology.
+Rheumatoid arthritis, or RA, is a common autoimmune disease, affecting nearly one in every 100 Americans, and nearly three times as many women as men, according to the American College of Rheumatology.
 In autoimmune diseases, the body’s immune system attacks its own healthy tissue; in the case of rheumatoid arthritis, the immune cells attack the lining of the joints, causing painful swelling and even permanent deformities or disabilities in advanced stages.
-There’s no cure for the disease; patients with this type of arthritis typically need lifelong treatment to calm the inflammation and suppress their immune systems.
-Together with researchers at the University of California San Diego and the University of Colorado Anschutz Medical Campus, we are studying the immune system as people at high risk of rheumatoid arthritis develop the disease, to better understand the molecular and cellular changes that underlie the disease’s early stages.
-We hope this research will give us insights into the initiation of rheumatoid arthritis that could inform research into many other autoimmune diseases.

 Published data suggest that the initial steps of immune dysregulation that lead to rheumatoid arthritis begin years before the disease becomes clinically apparent.
 The immune mechanisms that ultimately lead to the development of active disease are poorly understood.
 Our research aims to pinpoint those mechanisms in the hopes of identifying drug targets for earlier treatment or even prevention.